Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 Step 1: Pruning & Shaping

-This might feel a bit advanced if this is your maiden voyage, but you’ll thank me later: there’s something called Low-Stress Training (LST) that growers unanimously recommend you start in Week 3, which will greatly improve your yield in the flowering stage and also helps avoid mold problems when you move these ladies outside.
+This might feel a bit advanced if this is your maiden voyage, but you’ll thank me later: there’s something called Low-Stress Training (LST) that growers unanimously recommend you start in Week 3, which will greatly improve your yield in the plant flowering stage and also helps avoid mold problems when you move these ladies outside.

 With LST, you’re doing your best Mr. Miyagi bonsai training to shape the plant such that it grows outward, not just upwards, and produces MANY colas, instead of just one big bud.
 This will help with airflow and hopefully avoid bud rot, and your yields will be much higher (get it).

-To LST: Take a piece of soft garden wire and loop it halfway up the main stem, then very gently bend the stem parallel to the soil (do this after a recent watering, so the stalk is plump and flexible) and secure it in position by tying the other end of the wire to a binder clip or safety pin affixed to the edge of the grow bag.
-This gives more light to new bud sites, which will now grow and reach up toward that light source, “flattening the canopy” so to speak.
+To LST: Take a piece of soft garden wire and loop it halfway up the main plant stem, then very gently bend the plant stem parallel to the soil (do this after a recent watering, so the stalk is plump and flexible) and secure it in position by tying the other end of the wire to a binder clip or safety pin affixed to the edge of the grow bag.
+This gives more light energy to new bud sites, which will now grow and reach up toward that light source, “flattening the canopy” so to speak.

 It’s more art than science, but here’s a great tutorial: Grow Weed Easy’s Low-Stress Training Tutorial.